-Columbus is one of the few metropolitan areas in the Midwest that has consistently performed well economically in the last decade.
+Columbus is one of the few metropolitan areas in the Midwest that has consistently performed well accommically in the last decade.
 Comparing Columbus to the nation and State of Ohio, unemployment rate, recent job growth, and projected future job growth regularly exceeds the corresponding averages.
 The region is bouncing back from the negative economic impacts of the COVID pandemic.
 The Central Ohio region is well-positioned to take advantage of future economic growth opportunities.
 This has most recently included the announcements of billions of dollars in investment in the region by the following private corporations: Intel, Hyperion, and Honda.

-Other governments, including counties, townships, and municipalities, continue to express interest in joining MORPC, enhancing MORPC's prospects for further growth within its geographic region.
+Interest in joining MORPC as a member continues to be expressed by other governments, including counties, townships and municipalities, enhancing MORPC's prospects for further growth within its geographic region.